dannsam/xenko-docs/manual/input/mouse.md

 [MouseWheelDelta](xref="SiliconStudio.Xenko.Input.InputManager.MouseWheelDelta") property returns the following values:

-* Any floating value: There is a scroll movement on mouse wheel.
+* Any floating value: There is a mouse wheel scroll movement.
 * 0: There is no movement.

-> [!Note] [MouseWheelDelta](xref="SiliconStudio.Xenko.Input.InputManager.MouseWheelDelta") returns a positive value when a user scrolls forward and negative value when he/she scrolls backwards.
+> [!Note] [MouseWheelDelta](xref="SiliconStudio.Xenko.Input.InputManager.MouseWheelDelta") returns a positive value when a user scrolls forward and negative value when scrolling backwards.

 > [!Note] By default, [MouseWheelDelta](xref="SiliconStudio.Xenko.Input.InputManager.MouseWheelDelta") returns 120*x, where X is amount of wheel steps scrolled during the last update.